Husenap/JalapenoMadness/_posts/posts/2016-04-13-raymarching-demo.md

 It reminded me of an atom with an electron in an orbit around it.

 I then created a domain with a single cube and repeated that domain infinitely.
-Thanks to <a href="http://www.iquilezles.org/">iq</a> and his amazing functions, I then created an extrusionfield based on that repeated domain.
+Thanks to [iq](http://www.iquilezles.org/) and his amazing functions, I then created an extrusionfield based on that repeated domain.
 Then I used the intersect operation to create a cool effect between the extrusionfield and the spheres.

 In the end I used the twist operation to rotate the cube domain a little bit for added effect.

 Since I'm using raymarching, ambient occlusion and shadow casting becomes really cheap, which is great, cause that means I can use it to make everything look even better!
 Again, thanks to iq and his formulas, this was easy to implement.

-All the distance functions and operations can be found <a href="http://www.iquilezles.org/www/articles/distfunctions/distfunctions.htm">here</a>.
+All the distance functions and operations can be found [here](http://www.iquilezles.org/www/articles/distfunctions/distfunctions.htm).

 ### Audio

 It was now time to add some animation to this whole thing!
 Since using sine wave animation based on time looks very static and boring, it was time to sync the animation to some music.
-The way I went about doing this was by fetching the <a href="https://en.wikipedia.org/wiki/Fast_Fourier_transform">FFT</a> from the audio track and picked out the frequencies that I wanted.
+The way I went about doing this was by fetching the [FFT](https://en.wikipedia.org/wiki/Fast_Fourier_transform) from the audio track and picked out the frequencies that I wanted.

 I picked out 3 different ranges from the FFT spectrum that I was going to send to the shader.